cSparkle/SmallTalk-Chat/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-ReadMe.md updated on November 9th, 2018.
+This file was last updated on November 9th, 2018.

 ## Table of Contents